raycast/extensions/extensions/search-app-store/README.md

 # Search App Store

-Search the App Store right from Raycast!
+Open the App Store and search right from Raycast!